Kissing Gourami (Kisser Fish): Profile and Information

 Despite their romantic appearance, the kissing gourami has been known to be notorious and quarrelsome with other fishes and shouldn’t be kept in the same space with smaller fishes.

-Although they can be managed in a community tank and kept with medium to large-sized fishes, owners should keep a close observation on them to ensure they don’t bully other fish.
+Although they can be managed in a community tank and kept with medium to large-sized fish, owners should keep a close eye on them to ensure they don’t bully other fish.
 Potential tankmates of the kissing gourami May include barbs, loaches, larger tetras, some catfish, and cichlids.

 Kisser fish is naturally found in slow-moving, heavily vegetated marshes or ponds.
 They are very dogged fishes that can tolerate different water conditions.

 The labyrinth organ is a hidden structure in the fish.
-This labyrinth organ allows for the kissing gourami to collect oxygen from the air, which enables them to survive waters with minimal levels of oxygen.
+This labyrinth organ allows the kissing gourami to collect oxygen from the air, enabling them to survive waters with minimal oxygen levels.

-Basically, the gills of labyrinth fish aren’t modified to obtain enough oxygen from waters to survive.
-Therefore, they gulp air from the surface of the water they are in, to satisfy their oxygen requirements.
+The gills of labyrinth fish aren’t modified to obtain enough oxygen from water to survive.
+Therefore, they gulp air from the water’s surface to satisfy their oxygen requirements.

-This is why it is necessary to grant them access to the surface of the water.
-They also need plenty of space asides surface access, plenty of vegetation, and warm water.
+This is why granting them access to the water’s surface is necessary.
+They also need plenty of space aside from surface access, vegetation, and warm water.
 Plenty of vegetation is necessary because the kisser fish is fond of plant nutrients in their diet.

 Artificial plants or live plants like Java moss or Java fern can be introduced into their environment.
-Sturdy plants are preferable, as tender plants are like to be eaten even down to the stem.
+Sturdy plants are preferable; tender plants are eaten even down to the stem.

-In their natural state, kissing gouramis can grow up to a foot or more, but would remain half the size if kept in captivity.
-However, an aquarium that’s smaller than thirty gallons might be too small for even a tiny kisser fish.
+In their natural state, kissing gouramis can grow up to a foot or more but would remain half the size if kept in captivity.
+However, an aquarium smaller than thirty gallons might be too small for even a tiny kisser fish.

 Diet